godotengine/godot-docs/classes/class_projectsettings.rst

 :ref:`Dictionary<class_Dictionary>` **application/config/name_localized** = ``{}`` :ref:`🔗<class_ProjectSettings_property_application/config/name_localized>`

 Translations of the project's name.
 This setting is used by OS tools to translate application name on Android, iOS and macOS.

+\ **Note:** When left empty, the application name is translated using the project translations.

 .. rst-class:: classref-item-separator